How to Extract Data From PDF Documents

 - Paste the copied information on a DOC, XLS or CSV file

-As mentioned earlier, this simple approach most often results in data extraction that is erratic & error-prone.
-You will have to spend a considerable amount of time & effort to reorganise & present the extracted information in a consistent & meaningful way.
+This simple approach often results in data extraction that is erratic & error-prone.
+You will have to spend a considerable amount of time to reorganise the extracted information in a meaningful way.

 Outsourcing manual data entry